Answer Generation for Questions With Multiple Information Sources in E-Commerce: Proposed approach

-Apart from irrelevancy, one other reason for unnecessary information being fed into the generation model while answering a question is the ambiguity present in the candidates due to the subjective nature of the question.
-When both positive and negative sentiments together are passed as inputs to the generation model during training with a ground truth label containing any of the two sentiment, it will hinder the model from learning to generate a response with the right sentiment.
+The other reason for unnecessary information being fed into the generation model is the ambiguity present in the candidates due to the polarity of sentiment.
+When both positive and negative sentiments together are passed as inputs to the generation model during training with a ground truth label containing any of the two sentiments, it will hinder the model from learning to generate a response with the right sentiment.
 For eg., two data points with the same question and candidates but using conflicting answers given by two users as ground truth labels will confuse the model whereas filtering the candidates to match the sentiment of the label will help the model to generate a response with sentiment present in the input.
-Hence, we have to remove candidates with opposite sentiments to that of the label and the advantage of removing this ambiguity is two fold.
-First, the number of input candidates decreases improving the computation time and second, the model gets trained to generate the answer with the sentiment which is given as input.
-During evaluation, we can choose the sentiment of the candidates to be given as input using any heuristic and the generated answer will contain the chosen sentiment.
+Hence, we have to remove candidates with opposite sentiments to that of the label and the advantage of removing this ambiguity is twofold.
+First, the number of input candidates decreases improving the computation time, and second, the model gets trained to generate an answer with the sentiment given as input.
+Sample 2 in Table \ref{tab:d9} contains both positive and negative sentiments.
+We remove the second review since it contradicts the reference answer before creating the context for training.
+If the reference answer was negative, we would remove candidates with positive sentiment.
+During evaluation, we choose the sentiment that is in majority among the candidates and the generated answer will contain the chosen sentiment.
 However, this task is carried out only for dichotomous (yes/no) questions.
-The candidates of WH questions are usually less subjective and hence, they are left untouched.
+The candidates of WH questions (What, When, Where etc.,) usually have less polarity in sentiment and hence, they are left untouched.